mercurius-js/cache/README.md

 When the mutation `updateUser` involves `user {id: 1}` we can remove all the entries in the cache that have references to `user~1`, so the result of `getUser(id: 1)` and `findUsers`, and they will be reloaded at the next request with the new data - but not the result of `getUser(id: 2)`.

-However, the operations required to do that could be expensive and not worthing it, for example is not recommendable to cache frequently updating data by queries of `find` that have pagination/filtering/sorting.
+However, the operations required to do that could be expensive and not worthing it, for example, is not recommendable to cache frequently updating data by queries of `find` that have pagination/filtering/sorting.

 Explicit invalidation is `disabled` by default, you have to enable in `storage` settings.